Geoffdl/Projet_Node/README.md

 ## Acknowledgments

-- Thanks to our instructors and peers for their support and guidance throughout this project.
+- Thanks to our instructor Allan Bernier (https://github.com/AllanBernier) and peers for their support and guidance throughout this project.